outbrain/orchestrator-agent/README.md

 coordinate operations such as snapshot mounting, space cleanup, send and receive so as to establish a successful seed (a binary copy of a MySQL data directory).

+**orchestrator-agent** only provides the minimal and required operating system functionality and does not interact with the MySQL service directly (i.e. no credentials required and no SQL queries invoked).
+Any and all queries are invoked by the centralized **orchestrator** service.

 #### Requirements: